dina-web-nrm/redmine-docker/README.md

 * number of plugins : 1
 * see the fetch_themes_and_plugins.sh

-# Configurating Docker
+# Configurating SSL

-## Certificates and setting up SSL
+## Development: Certificates and setting up SSL in
 Put the certification, crt- and key-file,  in the 'nginx-proxy-certs'-directory

+## Production: Certificates and setting up SSL in development
+An external proxy (e.g DINA-Web/proxy-docker)
+Put the certification, crt- and key-file,  in the approriate directory

 ## Gotcha

-For testing locally, remember to add something like `support.dina-web.net` to your /etc/hosts file...
+For testing locally, remember to add `support.dina-web.net` to your /etc/hosts file...